Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects

 Restricting the valency of the vertices to be either constant, e.g.\ 3--valent vertices only, or less or equal to a given bound yields sub--operad. \end{ex}

-\begin{ex} The operad of surjections, also known as planar planted labeled corollas, or just the associative operad.
-Consider $n$-labelled planar corollas, that is, rooted trees with one vertex, leaves labeled by $\underline{n}=\{1,\dots,n\}$ and an order on them.
+\begin{ex} The operad of order preserving surjections, also known as planar planted labeled corollas, or just the associative operad.
+Consider $n$-labeled planar planted corollas, that is, rooted trees with one vertex, leaves labeled by $\underline{n}=\{1,\dots,n\}$ and an order on them.
 For an $m$-labeled planar planted corolla $c_m$ and an $n$-labeled planar planted corolla $c_n$ define $c_m\circ_i c_n=c_{n+m-1}$.
-This is the $(n+m-1)$-labelled planar corolla with the same relabeling scheme as in example \ref{trees-example} above.
+This is the $(n+m-1)$-labeled planar planted corolla with the same relabeling scheme as in example \ref{trees-example} above.
 This corresponds to splicing together the orders on the sets.
 Alternatively, the gluing can be thought of as the gluing on planar planted labeled trees followed by the edge contraction of the new edge, see Figure \ref{corollafig}.

-Alternatively we can think of such a corolla as the unique map of ordered sets from the set $\underline{n}=\{1,\dots, n\},<)$, to the one element set $\underline{1}=\{1\}$ with its unique order.
+Alternatively we can think of such a corolla as the unique order preserving map from the ordered set $(\underline{n}=\{1,\dots, n\},<)$, to the one element set $\underline{1}=\{1\}$ with its unique order.
 The composition $\circ_i$, of the maps is given by substitution, that splicing in $(\underline{n},<)$ into the position of $i$.
 This corresponds to gluing the planar planted corollas.
 The $\SS_n$ action permutes the labels and acts effectively on the possible orders.
 Forgetting the $\SS_n$ operations this is a non-$\Sigma$ operad.

 There is another non-\SSigma{} version, that of unlabeled planar planted corollas.
 If $c_n$ is unique unlabeled planar planted corolla, then the operations are $\circ_i:c_m\otimes c_n\mapsto c_{n+m-1}$.
 We obtain back the symmetric operad above as $c_n\times \SS_n$, where the operad structure on $\SS_n$ is given by block permutations, see e.g.\ \cite{MSS,woods} and $\SS_n$ acts on itself.
 The identification uses that an element $\sigma$ of $\SS_n$ gives a unique order to the set $\underline{n}: \sigma(1)<\cdots < \sigma(n)$ and the block permutation corresponds to splicing in the orders, which is alternatively just the re--labeling scheme, see \cite{woods}.
 Forgetting the $\SS_n$ action this also identifies the unlabeled planar planted corollas, with the the non--\SSigma{} sub--operad of order preserving surjections of the sets $\underline{n}$ with their natural order.
 Vice--versa, the unlabeled version is given by the $\SS_n$ coinvariants.